jodastephen/railmodel/CR2-SWLondon.md

 ------------------------------------------
 * CR2 changing to District at VIC in 28-30m at 10tph
 * TWI-WAT changing to Jubilee (Northbound) at WAT in 31-34m at 4tph (+4m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 34-39m at 4tph (+8m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 37-41m at 4tph (+10m)
 * CR2 changing to Northern (City) at BAL changing to Jubilee (Northbound) at LBG in 37-41m at 10tph (+10m)